 \section{Abstract}

-Dynamical simulation of light-harvesting complexes as open quantum systems, in the weak and strong coupling regimes, has been recently attended.
-In this paper, we investigate a digital approach to quantum and dynamical simulation of a photosynthetic FMO complex surrounded with a Markovian bath, i.e., memoryless, with a nuclear and spin-based quantum simulator.
-For this purpose, we apply the re(de)coupling method on a nuclear magnetic resonance (NMR) quantum computation and Solovay-Kitaev decomposition technique for single-qubit channels.
-Finally, we use the near-term quantum computer that developed by Rigetti to implement circuits.
-As a result we show an efficient quantum simulation of a photosynthetic system.
+Recently, the dynamics simulation of light-harvesting complexes as an open quantum system, in the weak and strong coupling regimes, has received much attention.
+In this paper, we investigate a digital quantum simulation approach of the Fenna-Matthews-Olson (FMO) photosynthetic pigment-protein complex surrounded with a Markovian bath, i.e., memoryless, based on a nuclear magnetic resonance (NMR) quantum computer.
+For this purpose, we apply the decoupling(recoupling) method, which is turn off(on) the couplings and also Solovay-Kitaev techniques to decompose Hamiltonian and Lindbladians into efficient elementary gates on an NMR simulator.
+Finally, we design the quantum circuits for the unitary and non-unitary part due to the system-environment interactions of the open system dynamics.